radview/webload-documentation/docs/scripting/programming_your_javascript.md

 After the first 20 rounds of execution are completed, there is no local value assigned, so the script will again, by default, no longer allow sleep pauses.

-wlGlobals object commands may be added directly to the code in a JavaScript Object within a script through the IntelliSense Editor, as described in [*Editing the JavaScript](#_bookmark16) *[Code in](#_bookmark16)* (on page [15](#_bookmark16)).
+wlGlobals object commands may be added directly to the code in a JavaScript Object within a script through the IntelliSense Editor, as described in [*Editing the JavaScript](#editing-the-javascript-code-in-a-script).
 Users who are programming their own JavaScript Object code within their script may take advantage of the WebLOAD Recorder GUI to simplify their programming efforts.
 Manually typing out the code to create a wlGlobals object method or property, risks making a mistake, and adding invalid code to the script file.
 Instead, users may bring up a list of available objects for the wlGlobals object, by right-clicking in the JavaScript Editing Pane, selecting **Insert > General** from the pop- up menu, and selecting one of the available items.